libp2p/interop/PDD-TRANSPORT.md

   - [PeerB](./peer-b.json)
 **Dramatization:**
   - PeerA and PeerB start a libp2p Node with only the TCP transport enabled on port 10000 and 10001 respectively
+  - PeerB starts handling a '/echo/1.0.0' protocol that echoes back anything it receives
-  - PeerA dials to PeerB
+  - PeerA dials to PeerB on '/echo/1.0.0'
   - PeerA recognizes it has a dial to PeerB.
 PeerB can't recognize PeerA neither CryptoAuth or Identify are Enabled
+  - PeerA sends 1Mb of random information and checks it gets echoed back
   - PeerA ends the connection graciously
   - PeerB receives the connection and ends the connection too
   - Both peers shutdown and the test ends